DCRemi/code-agnotic-comment-parser/README.1.md

 - param name : 1st word after the param type

 > example : @param {string} name it will be used to pass the name of the user to ...
+> param will be a "string" named "name" with the description "it will be used to pass the name of the user to ..."

 ### III.2.
 Description tags